 - 2012: $1,137,500 Settlement in California.
 Three plaintiffs - two adults and one child - are struck by an SUV taking a left turn in front of them.
 The child suffers minor injuries.
 His pregnant mother, the front seat passenger, loses her baby and fractures her femur and pelvis, requiring an open reduction and internal fixation with a rod in her leg.
 She also suffers pulmonary embolisms as a consequence of her immobility from the accident.
 The driver fractures her left arm and right foot.
 Her foot remains swollen and she still has significant left arm pain that is likely permanent.
 Before suit was filed, a binding arbitration determines that even though defendant had a $15,000/$30,000 insurance policy, Mercury's failure to timely investigate the accident claims under California law eviscerated the policy limit.
 Mercury, not surprisingly, decided this was a good time to go to mediation and the case settled.

-If you've been involved in an automobile collision with a Mercury driver, or if Mercury is fighting your PIP claim or UM/UIM claim, get an online complimentary consultation.
+If you've been involved in an automobile collision with a Mercury driver, or if Mercury is fighting your PIP claim or UM/UIM claim, get a free online consultation.
 You may need a lawyer to fight this insurance company for you.
 Or you might not.
 After you tell us a little about your accident, we can help you to determine if settlement is in your best interests or if a the insurance company is offering less than you deserve.MORE INFORMATION ON AUTOMOBILE CLAIMS AND LAWSUITS

 - Learn more about motor vehicle claims

 - What to Do After an Auto Accident